HaootianChen/PersonalAcademicWeb/content/project/OnlineLearningCovid/index.md

 ---
-title: An Adaptive Framework for COVID-19 Prognosis through Online Deep Learning
+title: Example Project
-summary:
+summary: An example of using the in-built project page.
 tags:
   - Deep Learning
 date: '2016-04-27T00:00:00Z'